HR-1-1/PlsWorkOnBot/README.md

 - Start Date : 02.08.2021
 - SUBMISSION DEADLINE : 03.10.2021

-You can find the details of the competition [here].
+You can find the details of the competition [here](https://dare2compete.com/hackathon/flipkart-grid-30-robotics-challenge-flipkart-grid-30-flipkart-175210).

 ---